 Skip to content

-Place a JavaScript file next to your component with a matching kebab-case name:
+Place asset files next to your component with a matching kebab-case name:

 components/ui/